DanielHinbest/Java-Web-Development/README.md

 This project was developed in Apache NetBeans IDE 12.2 on JDK 15

+The hinbestd folder provides all the files for Tomcat

 The current deliverable is: Deliverable 3 - JSP Web Pages

 Completed deliverables are: <br>